CodersSquad/ap-labs/labs/str-lib/README.md

 - Call all functions on `strlib.c` from the `main.c` file

 - Your program needs to support the following arguments.
-Check the expected output:
+Check the following examples for expected output:
 ```
-$ ./main originalVeryLongString Addition Add
+$ ./main.o -add "Initial String " "This is the rest to be added"
-Initial Lenght      : 22
+Initial Lenght      : 15
-New String          : originalVeryLongStringAddition
+New String          : Initial String This is the rest to be added
+New length          : 44

+$ ./main.o -find "Initial String " "Init"
-SubString was found : yes
+['Init'] string was found at [0] position
 ```

 General instructions and advices